 Lynn Strongin Dodds assesses the trends and changes highlighted in the latest ISDA margin survey

-Initial (IM) and variation margin (VM) collected by leading derivatives market participants for their non-cleared derivatives exposures jumped by 6.4% to $1.5 trn at the end of 2024, according to the latest International Swaps and Derivatives Association (ISDA) annual margin survey.
+Initial margin (IM) and variation margin (VM) collected by leading derivatives market participants for their non-cleared derivatives exposures jumped by 6.4% to $1.5 trn at the end of 2024, according to the latest International Swaps and Derivatives Association (ISDA) annual margin survey.

-Of the total, $354.3 bn or 82.2% of received IM was required under global margin regulations, a roughly 2.7% drop from the $364.1 bin in 2023.
+Of the total, $354.3 bn or 82.2% of received IM was required under global margin regulations, a roughly 2.7% drop from the $364.1 bn in in 2023.
 As for IA, the figure was $76.8 bn of IA grew 15.1% from $66.7 bn in 2023.
-As for VM, respondents gathered $1.0 trn, ,a 9.3% hike from the $939.9 bn in the prior year.
+And for VM, respondents gathered $1.0 trn, a 9.3% hike from the $939.9 bn in the prior year.

 Digging deeper, regulatory IM compromised just 2.9% of cash, 62.9% of government securities and 34.2% of other securities at the end of 2024.
 By contrast, cash was more widely used for IA, accounting for 47% followed by 37% for other securities and 16% for government bonds.